 Inbound Marketing Vs. SEO – Who Wins?

 Okay, maybe we should have put a spoiler alert at the start of this article.
 Because the hot take here is this: inbound marketing + SEO = YOU'RE the winner.

 But before you strap on that title belt, there's some work that needs to be done.
 Let's find out how both SEO and inbound marketing can be used in partnership to achieve your aggressive growth goals – no boxing gloves required.

-What Is SEO?
+What is SEO?

-The definition of SEO is pretty straight forward — it is a digital marketing strategy that focuses on optimizing web content for search engine algorithms to rank higher on search engine results pages (SERPs).
+SEO, or search engine optimization, is a digital marketing strategy that focuses on optimizing web content for search engine algorithms to rank higher on search engine results pages (SERPs).
 In short, having a good SEO marketing strategy in place will help you attract more visitors to your site.
 These visitors that land on your site via search results are referred to as “organic visitors” because they find your site as a result of unpaid (organic) search results.

 So, how can you begin putting together an exceptional SEO marketing strategy?

 Understanding the factors that go into improving a site’s organic visibility and rankings can be broadly divided into two categories: on-page and off-page SEO factors.